Don’t let heel pain dictate what you can and can’t do.

 Conservative Treatment Options

 The first course of action when it comes to treating your heel pain is to offer up simple, less aggressive approaches.
 Since this inflammatory condition will go away on its own, often times the only thing that is needed is for our Scarborough, ME, foot doctor to provide ways to manage your symptoms until the problem clears up.
 Common at-home conservative treatment options include:

 - Elevating the foot above your heart whenever you are sitting down to alleviate swelling

 - If pain is bad, try an over-the-counter pain reliever like ibuprofen, which can temporarily reduce pain and inflammation

 - Avoiding high-impact activities or exercises that could put stress on the plantar fascia, the tissue that runs along the soles of your feet (it’s important to rest as much as possible)

 - Wearing shoes that provide ample arch and sole support.
 We can also create orthotics to place into your shoes to provide additional support and stability.

 With the proper care you should notice your heel pain dissipating; however, if your symptoms are getting worse or aren’t responding to at-home care within two weeks then you need to call us.
 In some situations heel pain may require more aggressive treatment options like corticosteroid injections, shockwave therapy or surgery.

-Southern Maine Foot & Ankle offers a full range of podiatric services to the Scarborough, Windham and Brunswick, ME, areas.
+Southern Maine Foot & Ankle offers a full range of podiatric services to the Scarborough and Windham, ME, areas.
 If you are dealing with heel pain don’t deal with the problem on your own.
 Turn to our expert foot team for help.